 (Read the full review here)

 Since then, Searching for Tevye has been in demand across the country, from California to Florida.
-The next performance of the show will be in Bedford Hills, NY on April 8th, as part of the Living a Creative Life series, a program of Creative Alliance Project.
-Tickets for the performance are $25 (limited availability).
+The next performance of the show will be back at Don’t Tell Mama, on December 2nd and 6th, 2022 at 7pm.
+For more info, visit this post.

 Bruce’s transformation from Wall Street executive to Broadway star – a major theme of Searching for Tevye – has fascinated fans, journalists and even psychologists for years, beginning with the Wall Street Journal feature Act II: From Corporate Exec to “Company” Man, written in 2006, at the time of Sabath’s Broadway debut in Stephen Sondheim’s Company.